-We have a goal to raise one million dollars for the Taking Care Fund by the end of 2022.
+Theatre Washington is committed to keeping the Taking Care Fund open.
 Grants of direct support are made to theatre-makers on a monthly cycle, ensuring that they receive funding swiftly when they need it most.
 Donations to the Taking Care Fund are tax-deductible.

 About the Taking Care Fund

 Theatre professionals—actors, designers, directors, stage managers, box-office staff, choreographers, administrators, dramaturgs, technicians, and more—experience unforeseen personal emergencies like everyone else.
 Professionals in the arts often rely on working hours to “earn” healthcare benefits and lose access to those benefits when emergencies take them away from that work.

 We created the Taking Care Fund in 2012 to help colleagues in need.
 The Taking Care Fund was established to assist area theatre professionals in times of unforeseen hardship.
 Support is provided in the form of an outright gift that never needs to be repaid.

 Today, the Taking Care Fund is open to individuals in the theatre community facing personal emergencies, medical emergencies, debt relief, expenses related to dependent care, and financial hardship caused by the ongoing Covid-19 global health emergency.
 The Taking Care Fund is a single fund with a single application.
 It strives to be a simple and streamlined application and approval process for those in need.